Pittsburgh sports lore: "Send it in, Jerome!"

-Another famous event in Pittsburgh sports history came in a January 25, 1988 college men's basketball game between Pittsburgh and Providence.
-During the first half, Pitt went on a fast break off a steal, led by point guard (and current Arizona head coach) Sean Miller.
+Another famous event in Pittsburgh sports history came in a January 25, 1988, college men's basketball game between Pittsburgh and Providence.
+During the first half, Pitt went on a fast break off a steal, led by point guard (and current Xavier head coach) Sean Miller.
 He then found forward Jerome Lane on the wing, who went in for a dunk that shattered the backboard at Fitzgerald Field House, causing a delay of over 30 minutes until a replacement could be found.
 The incident, nationally televised on ESPN, is also remembered for Bill Raftery's call of "Send it in, Jerome!" shortly after the dunk.

 13-9

 In football, the 2007 edition of the Backyard Brawl was also the 100th anniversary of the famed rivalry game.
 A rowdy Morgantown crowd of over 60,000 were on hand to cheer on the #2 ranked Mountaineers, who needed one more win to secure their first appearance in a National Championship Game.
-The final obstacle standing in their way: an unranked, 4-7 Pitt team, who entered the game as 28.5 point underdogs.
+The final obstacle standing in their way: an unranked, 4–7 Pitt team, who entered the game as 28.5 point underdogs.
 WVU's high-powered offense never found much cohesion, turning the ball over three times, while kicker Pat McAfee missed two crucial field goals, allowing the Panthers to remain within a single score at halftime.
-Trailing 7-3, Pitt took the lead in the third quarter on a 1 yard run by QB Pat Bostick and widened their lead in the fourth quarter on Conor Lee's 18 yard field goal.
-The 13-7 deficit put pressure on the Mountaineers, who saw a pair of late drives into Pitt territory end on failed fourth down conversions.
-With seconds left, Pitt punter Dave Brytus ran the ball through the end zone for an intentional safety, securing a 13-9 victory for the Panthers.
-West Virginia was knocked out of championship contention and settled for a bid in the Fiesta Bowl (where they beat Oklahoma 48-28).
+Trailing 7–3, Pitt took the lead in the third quarter on a 1-yard run by QB Pat Bostick and widened their lead in the fourth quarter on Conor Lee's 18-yard field goal.
+The 13–7 deficit put pressure on the Mountaineers, who saw a pair of late drives into Pitt territory end on failed fourth down conversions.
+With seconds left, Pitt punter Dave Brytus ran the ball through the end zone for an intentional safety, securing a 13–9 victory for the Panthers.
+West Virginia was knocked out of championship contention and settled for a bid in the Fiesta Bowl (where they beat Oklahoma 48–28).
 The upset was one of the biggest in the history of either school's program and was voted "Game of the Year" by ESPNU.